Alert-based event archiver with Cloud Monitoring and Pub/Sub

 To test the age-based condition in the policy, let the loader run just for a moment, cancel by pressing Ctrl-C, and then wait a few minutes until the condition is triggered.

 For a trigger based on backlog size, let the loader tool run for several minutes before canceling.
-(Note: Do not let this script run indefinitely, since it will continue to generate billable volumes of data.)
+(Do not let this script run indefinitely, since it will continue to generate billable volumes of data.)

-Note that Stackdriver metrics do not appear instantaneously; it takes some time for them to show in the alert policy charts.
+Note that Cloud Monitoring metrics do not appear instantaneously; it takes some time for them to show in the alert policy charts.
 Also note that for the condition to fire, it has to be true for 1 minute (this is a configurable part of policy).

 Check the function logs